EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 >>> import requests
 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records', params={'access_token': token}, verify=False)
 ```
+Most likely you will get a warning about insecure connections through HTTPS.
+You can ignore that for now.

 To check whether the request succeeded, the `r` variable contains the HTTP response code:
 ```python